 By the way, the same Age article also helpfully points out that you would have been better off with a term deposit than a balanced super fund over the last 10 years.
 Well, it doesn’t admit that directly, but a 6.3% a year average return for the median super fund is about what you could have gotten from term deposits.
 Minus the worry.

 Just like anything in life, you don’t get paid for doing nothing.
 It just doesn’t make sense.
 There is one exception though.
 You can get paid for doing nothing if you own something that does the work for you.
 And pays you the income it earns.

 We’ll be releasing a report on how you can build up a sizeable income for your retirement soon.
 In the meantime, there is another way you can go about this.
 One that allows you to stop caring about reports like the two from the Age we just told you about.
 One that puts you outside their system of measurement.

-In what might be our favourite Daily Reckoning article yet, Bill Bonner outlines how to live a life that gives economists nightmares and yourself a good night’s sleep…
+In what might be our favourite Markets and Money article yet, Bill Bonner outlines how to live a life that gives economists nightmares and yourself a good night’s sleep…

 Editor, Money Morning

 Markets and Money: